+Health & Well-being Ambassador are a team of students that work under Student Health & Well-being to promote the growth of health and wellness at Michigan Tech.
+Ambassadors play a vital role in reaching students through presentation, well-being programs, and events.
 Health and Well-Being Ambassadors are responsible for providing support and leadership to other Health and Well-Being Ambassadors and participants of Student Mental Health and Well-Being programming.
-Health and Well-Being Ambassadors will plan events, give presentations, design event publications, clinics, distribute event information, and attend seminars.
-Applicants will use the Guiding Principles of the Dean of Students office to focus their work.
 The success of Michigan Tech students is the most important measure of our progress.
 Given this, we are committed to inspiring:

 - An engaged community that actively seeks improvement through acceptance and understanding.

-- Student to achieve world-class scholarship through academics, research, and continued learning.
+- Students to achieve world-class scholarship through academics, research, and continued learning.

 - The explorations and creation of all possibilities through innovative use of their skills and knowledge.